 In this case, instead of a single range we just picked the cells we were interested in and skipped the rest of the divisions.
 As you can see you can combine cells with ranges in the same SUM formula.

 However, this method is prone to human errors since it requires you to manually select the salaries of employees working in IT.
-This means that you can easily select a wrong cell or miss one that should have been included.
+This means that you can easily select the wrong cell or miss one that should have been included.
 This is when more advanced and versatile functions like SUMIF or SUMPRODUCT come into play.

 Another quick way to sum all the cells from a table is to use the Autosum option from the Excel menu.
 For this, all you need to do is select the cell underneath the last value on the column and press Autosum.
 You can also make a selection of the cells you want to add up and press the button.
 The Autosum option is available in the Home tab of the Ribbon, in the Editing section.